Sitefinity/sitefinity-aspnetcore-mvc-samples/README.md

 Follow the instructions [here](./RestSDK.md)

 ## Samples list
+* accessing-context-information - for accessing context information such as current user, language, page, site
 * all-fields - for reading & rendering the different kinds of custom fields on the front-end
 * all-properties - for creating designers
 * angular-renderer-front-end - for scripting client side angular web components